Nexusoft/nw-modules-documentation/developer-guide/app-modules/nexus-global-variable.md

 ```

 - `options`: object
-  - `question`: string - The question (on larger text) to display on the confirmation dialog.
+  - `options.question`: string - The question (on larger text) to display on the confirmation dialog.
-  - `note`: string (optional) - The added information (on smaller text) to display on the confirmation dialog under the question.
+  - `options.note`: string (optional) - The added information (on smaller text) to display on the confirmation dialog under the question.
-  - `labelYes`: string (default: `'Yes'`) - The custom label for the "Yes" button, which will send back the result `true` when chosen by user.
+  - `options.labelYes`: string (default: `'Yes'`) - The custom label for the "Yes" button, which will send back the result `true` when chosen by user.
-  - `skinYes`: string (default: `'primary'`) - The button skin for the "Yes" button.
+  - `options.skinYes`: string (default: `'primary'`) - The button skin for the "Yes" button.
 List of available values for button skin can be found here (coming soon).
-  - `labelNo`: string (default: `'No'`) - The custom label for the "No" button, which will send back the result `false` when chosen by user.
+  - `options.labelNo`: string (default: `'No'`) - The custom label for the "No" button, which will send back the result `false` when chosen by user.
-  - `skinNo`: string (default: `'default'`) - The button skin for the "No" button.
+  - `options.skinNo`: string (default: `'default'`) - The button skin for the "No" button.
 List of available values for button skin can be found here (coming soon).
 - `confirmationId`: number\|string - An **unique** identifier for the confirmation. `confirm`'s result will be passed to the corresponding `onceConfirmAnswer` listener which passed the same `confirmationId`.

 ```js